ADVERTISEMENT

 He credits his former secretary, a genealogy researcher and registrar for the Daughters of the American Revolution, with the idea of contacting FamilySearch.
 FamilySearch hosts the largest free genealogy website in the world, and includes record preservation in its nonprofit mission.

 FamilySearch teams are doing the same for communities all over the world: rescuing genealogical records from obscurity and deterioration.
 Currently, more than 300 crews are on the ground in nearly dozens of countries.
-They capture millions of images worldwide per year, many of which get published on FamilySearch.
+As of this writing, they capture millions of images worldwide per year, many of which get published on FamilySearch.

 It’s a mind-boggling and exciting initiative, overseen by experts and carried out by thousands of volunteers.
 And for genealogists, the upside is enormous: free access to billions of historical record images.
 The ways you can help this effort (even in seemingly small ways) are gratifying, too.